wymillerlinux/mywebsite/src/blog/_posts/2019-02-15-trying-golang.markdown

 Go has flow control too, which is pretty cool but I haven't messed with a whole lot yet.

+The `go` command is really robust too.
+It has everything to the `run` command which runs your code in go, not compiled (JIT maybe?).
+It has the `test` command, which runs your tests if you are in TDD mode.
+It even has the `build` command, which Go compiles your code into binary format.
+This is were GOOS comes in.
+As a environment variable, GOOS can target whatever operating system you want to target, which could be very helpful if you are using `build` in a Makefile.

 Check Go out, I think you guys will really enjoy it as I am.
 Next, I might playing with some of [this](https://github.com/zmb3/spotify).